Skip to content

 Jones fracture (metaphyseal-diaphyseal junction fractures of the 5th metatarsal).

-Fractures at or distal to the metaphyseal-diaphyseal junction require 6 weeks in a non–weight bearing cast, with crutches.
+Fractures at or distal to the metaphyseal-diaphyseal junction require 6 weeks in a non–weight–bearing cast with crutches.
 All patients should be referred to orthopaedic surgeons as there is a high incidence of delayed union of the fracture.
 Many of these patients will require ORIF subsequently.

 Toe fractures

-Toes fractures are one of the most common fractures in the paediatric population.
+Toe fractures are one of the most common fractures in the paediatric population.
 Phalangeal fractures constitute about 3-7% of all physeal fractures and are usually Salter-Harris I or II injuries.
 They are more common in boys than girls and are mostly closed in nature.

 The patient may present with localised tenderness to the toe, a limp or inability to bear weight.
 Nail bed bleeding and bleeding from or around the nail fold should prompt the possibility of an open fracture through the nail bed.
 Alignment, rotation and neurovascular status should be checked.